zheka2304/innercore-mod-toolchain/README.md

 ## Working with Android Debug Bridge

-Android Debug Bridge allows this toolchain to push mod files to the remote device via usb cable.
-You can specify push path in the **make.pushTo** propery in you *make.json*
+Android Debug Bridge allows this toolchain to push mod files to the remote device and to launch Horizon via usb cable.
+You can specify push path in the **make.pushTo** propery in your *make.json*.
+When you run the appropriate build task (*Ctrl+Shift+B*), only the files that were changed are being pushed.

-## Building a release version of the mod
+## Building and Publishing a Release Version of the Mod

-To build a release version of
+To build a release version of the mod, run **Assemble Mod for Release** task.
+An *.icmod* archive is being generated and is ready for upload.
+Go to https://icmods.mineprogramming.org and upload a new mod or update an existing one.